kientuong114/pygennaro/README.md

 **Step 1**: Write the bnf file with the specifications of the precedent section.
 Take a look at the "bnf_example.txt" file if you want an example
 **Step 2**: To convert the BNF file to json give the following arguments in the command, following the script name:

-OUTPUT_FILE, NAME_OF_GRAMMAR (Can be anything you like), VERSION (same as before), AUTHOR
+OUTPUT_FILE, NAME_OF_GRAMMAR (Optional), VERSION (Optional), AUTHOR (Optional)

 e.g. "python3 bnf_to_json.py output.txt "Test Grammar" "v2.3" "John Doe"

-**Step 3**: Open the "main.py" file with a text editor and change the input file in the constants **Step 4**: Call the main.py program and it will output a string from the grammar
+**Step 3**: Open the "stringGenerator.py" file with a text editor and change the input file in the constants **Step 4**: Call the stringGenerator.py program and it will output a string from the grammar

 ### Additional Things

-- Call the method "debugGenerate()" to check the average length of the string.
-It will generate 1000 strings of the grammar and calculate the average size
+- Change DEBUG_MODE to True to check the average length of the string.
+It will generate 1000 strings of the grammar and calculate the average size.
+This will also print additional informations about the rules.
-- Call the metod "printInfo()" to see some information about the json file